Backgrounds are the foundation for creating an engaging presentation.

 These mockups are extremely useful because you can instantly place the reader in your shoes.
 Readers will see a computer screen, flyer or another object like it’s sitting right in front of them.

 This presentation background example is a simple mockup that almost anyone can use.
+It would work perfectly as a business background for many purposes beyond presentations too.
 Check out how the designer used it in the title slide below:

 2. Zen Garden Presentation Background Image